Maintaining Student Status & Forms

 5. Copy of Flight Itinerary or Departure Plan

-Note: Please note that all students wanting to change status will need to speak to an international student advisor/DSO before any I-20s can be issued, with the exception of new students traveling to get an F/J visa.
-Please join us during walk-in advising hours to speak to an international student advisor/DSO
+Note: Please note that all students wanting to change status will need to speak to an International Program Specialist/Designated School Office (DSO) before the I-20 document is issued, with the exception of new students traveling to get an F-1/J-1 visa.

 • Copy of previous I-20, listed as an F1